ibm-cloud-architecture/refarch-integration-services/README.md

 For the customer to owned products the situation is not the same.
 We want to avoid using the product DAO inside the customer DAO.
 So the integration will be done in the service level, the CustomerService class.
 We will discuss this approach in the next [TDD](#test-driven-development) section.

 ## Test Driven Development
+As part of our development methodology we are using since 2003, we develop by starting by the tests.
+So the `src/test/java` folder includes a set of package to unit test each of the application layer: DAO, service.

+To unit test the DAO we are using Derby Embedded, which is compatible with DB2, and uses in memory database.
+So it is very easy to set up data for testing and delete the database at the tests completion.
+The class BaseTest is defining one `AfterClass` method to delete the DB.
+Each DAO has at least one unit test class implemented using [junit](http://junit.org).

 ### Validating DAO / JPA
 To implement the DAO we start by specifying the DAO interface  and then implemented the unit tests for each method, before coding the JPA code.
 The junit tests are in the package `dao.jpa.ut` under the folder `src/test/java`.